picoders1/AI-Driven-HealthBot-and-Disease-Diagnosis-System/README.md

-# AI-Driven-HealthBot-Disease-Diagnosis-System
+# AI-Driven HealthBot Disease Diagnosis System

 This system combines the power of conversational chatbot interfaces with advanced disease prediction algorithms, enabling users to receive real-time medical guidance and identify potential health issues at an early stage.

 ##	GUI Implementation Snapshot with Documentation Stuff:

-## Index Page: This is mainly the initial launching page which contains different sort of Modules such as Login, Signup, Help Section so on & so forth.
+## Index Page: This is mainly the initial launching page which contains different Modules such as Login, Signup, Help Section so on.

 ![image](https://github.com/picoders1/AI-based-Healthcare-Chatbot---Disease-Detection-System/assets/87698874/2fa0f387-ba31-4c19-b929-a9e2e1b706ce)